Persona-s/Fourier-Heart/README.md

 Fourier coefficients for y(t): double[] anY = {13.0, -5.0, -2.0, -1.0, 4.24e-16}
   double[] bnY = {4.32e-16, 1.79e-15, -4.15e-15, 1.23e-15, 1.93e-15}

+I started out making this in Eclipse with JavaFX lib but switched to Processing as it made more sense for me.
 This was fun but tedious!